stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 }
 ```

-Which provides the following additional helper methods that are used when constructing models:
+The new enumeration provides the following additional helper methods that are used when constructing models:

 ```java
 /**